delmic/odemis/doc/develop/microscope.rst

 Detectors:
  * se-detector: Secondary electron detector of the SEM (detector).
- * ccd: the main optical pixelated detector (e.g. ccd/cmos/spectral camera).
+ * ccd (or ccd0): the main optical pixelated detector (e.g. ccd/cmos/spectral camera).
+ * ccd\ *N* (with *N* going from 1 to 9): another pixelated detector.
  * sp-ccd: the second pixelated detector (e.g. ccd/cmos/spectral camera).
+Deprecated, use ccd1.
  * spectrometer: A detector to acquire multiple wavelengths information simultaneously.
    It provides the same interface as a DigitalCamera, but the Y dimension of the shape is 1.
    If the device has actuators, for instance to change the centre wavelength or the orientation of the grating turret, they are accessed via the component "spectrograph", which affects this detector.
    Note that in case it's physically a 2D detector, it's possible to access the raw 2D data via the "sp-ccd" detector.
+ * spectrometer\ *M* (with *M* going from 1 to 9): another spectrometer.
+Not necessarily matching the ccd\ *N* number.
  * spectrometer-integrated: A similar component as the "spectrometer", but corresponding to the "ccd" 2D detector.
+   Deprecated, use spectrometer1.
- * cl-detector: A cathodoluminescence detector, synchronised with the e-beam.
+ * cl-detector: A cathodoluminescence detector, synchronized with the e-beam.
  * monochromator: A detector to acquire one wavelength at a time.
  * overview-ccd: A (optical) view of the whole sample from above.
  * chamber-ccd: A (optical) view of the inside chamber.